defold/doc/docs/en/manuals/extensions.md

 # Native extensions

-If you need custom interaction with external software or hardware on a low level where Lua won't suffice, the Defold SDK allows you to write extensions to the engine in the C++, Objective C or Java language.
+If you need custom interaction with external software or hardware on a low level where Lua won't suffice, the Defold SDK allows you to write extensions to the engine in the C++, Objective C or Java languages.
 Typical use cases for native extensions are:

 - Interaction with specific hardware, for instance the camera on mobile phones.
 - Interaction with external low level APIs, for instance advertising network APIs that do not allow interaction through network APIs where Luasocket could be used.